 Perry currently serves in a number of leadership roles at the intersection of marketing, technology, and entrepreneurship.
-She serves on the national board of Junior Achievement U.S.A., the Harvard Club of New York, and as an advisor at the Harvard Business School’s Digital Initiative.
+She is a board member of Junior Achievement U.S.A., a trustee at the Harvard Club of New York, and an advisor at the Harvard Business School’s Digital Initiative.
 She advises students, startups, and cultural institutions; she also writes and speaks on topics including managing digital transformation from cultural change to AI, marketing and content strategy, women and leadership, and the social web.

 She has lived and worked in Switzerland, Russia, the United Kingdom, and Australia, and now lives in New York City.